Chalking Policy and Procedures

 Compliance and Enforcement

 All chalking is subject to and shall comply with the Student Code of Conduct.
 Individuals or organizations found in violation of the Student Code of Conduct or this policy will be referred to the Dean of Students Office.
-The staffs of Student Development and the Director of University Events in the Chancellor’s Office may consult with appropriate individuals to determine if a violation has occurred.
+The staffs of Student Affairs and the Director of University Events in the Chancellor’s Office may consult with appropriate individuals to determine if a violation has occurred.

 If UTC is made aware of any chalking that violates this policy or any other University policy, the University reserves the right to wash away any such chalking.
 Any group or individual found to be in the violation of this policy will be responsible for reimbursing UTC for the costs of cleaning and restoring UTC property affected by such chalking.